Interacting diffusions and trees of excursions: convergence and comparison: Main results

 The proof is deferred to Section~\ref{sec:convergence_to_VIM}.

 \begin{remark} For readability we rewrite the convergence in terms of test functions.
 The weak convergence~\eqref{eq:convergence} is equivalent to

 for every bounded continuous function $F$ on $\C\rob{[0,T],\R}$ and every continuous function $f\colon I\to\R$ with compact support in $(0,\abs{I})$.
+This equivalence follows from Theorem 2.2 of \cite{RoellyCoppoletta1986} if $\MCM_\sigma\rob{I}$ is equipped with the weak topology, the case of the vague topology follows analogously.
 Applications often require functions $f$ with non-compact support.
 The following condition might be useful in that case.
 Let $\Fb$ be a continuous function on $\C\rob{[0,T],\R}$ satisfying the Lipschitz condition

 for some $0\leq t_1\leq\cdots\leq t_n\leq T$.
 In addition let $\fb\colon I\to\R$ be a continuous function satisfying $\abs{\fb(x)}\leq L_\fb x$ for all $x\in I$.
 Then following the arguments in the proof of Lemma~\ref{l:vanishing_immigration_weak_process} below, one can show that~\eqref{eq:convergence_functional} holds with $F$ and $f$ replaced by $\Fb$ and $\fb$, respectively. \mbox{$\diamond$} \end{remark}